MicrosoftDocs/architecture-center/docs/ai-ml/architecture/batch-scoring-databricks-content.md

 ## Considerations

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/well-architected/).

-### Performance efficiency

-An Azure Databricks cluster enables autoscaling by default so that during runtime, Databricks dynamically reallocates workers to account for the characteristics of your job.
-Certain parts of your pipeline might be more computationally demanding than others.
-Databricks adds extra workers during these phases of your job (and removes them when they're no longer needed).
-Autoscaling makes it easier to achieve high [cluster utilization][cluster], because you don't need to provision the cluster to match a workload.

-### Storage
+### Reliability

 In this architecture, the data is stored directly within Databricks storage for simplicity.
 In a production setting, however, you should store the data on cloud data storage such as [Azure Blob Storage][blob].
 [Databricks][databricks-connect] also supports [Azure Data Lake Store][azure-data-lake], [Microsoft Fabric][mfbc], [Azure Cosmos DB][azure-cosmos], [Apache Kafka][apache-kafka], and [Apache Hadoop][apache-hadoop].

-### Cost optimization
+### Cost Optimization

-Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+Cost Optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

-In general, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs.
-Other considerations are described in the Cost section in [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/cost/overview).

 Azure Databricks is a premium Spark offering with an associated cost.
 In addition, there are standard and premium Databricks [pricing tiers][pricing].

 For this scenario, the Standard pricing tier is sufficient.
 However, if your specific application requires automatically scaling clusters to handle larger workloads or interactive Databricks dashboards, the Premium tier could increase costs further.

-## Alternative Architectures

-Develop more complex scheduled pipelines by using [Microsoft Fabric][mfbc] with Azure Databricks.
+### Performance Efficiency

+Performance Efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

+An Azure Databricks cluster enables autoscaling by default so that during runtime, Databricks dynamically reallocates workers to account for the characteristics of your job.
+Certain parts of your pipeline might be more computationally demanding than others.
+Databricks adds extra workers during these phases of your job (and removes them when they're no longer needed).
+Autoscaling makes it easier to achieve high [cluster utilization][cluster], because you don't need to provision the cluster to match a workload.

 ## Contributors